thegoldgoat/mips_emulator/README.md

 ## Debug

-To run a the VM in debugging mode, simply pass as second CLI parameter '--debug'
+To run the VM in debugging mode, simply pass '--debug' as second CLI parameter

 In the debugger CLI you have the following commands:

 ### Common

 1. r: runs the executable
-2. k: kills the process
-3. e: exit the debugger
+2. e: exit the debugger

 ### Breakpoints